webplatform/docs/tutorials/mobile_viewport/index.md

 To disable vertical scrolling, you need to make sure there is not so much content on each page that it would overflow the screen.
 Screen layouts may also explicitly disable vertical scrolling, but they do so simply by making any overflowing content inaccessible.
-The following viewport-enabled example presents a full-screen '''section''' element whose dimensions align with each edge of the screen:
+This viewport-enabled example presents a full-screen '''section''' element whose dimensions align with each edge of the screen: